2x254/Conceptual-Clustering/README.md

 ./xsat4DAR -kx=0 -ky=1 -minsupp=1  -gdar=1 -msi=1 dataset/mushroomfinal.txt | grep "^[1-9]" >RelaxedPatterns/patternsk0.txt

 For the parameters, kx is relaxation, minsupp is the minimum support (alpha), and msi is the minimum item frequency (gamma).
+To genrate k-RFP you can chose a value of k >=1 , minsupp, gamma >1   where (gamma=alpha for efficiency reasons).

 3) Install numpy: pip install numpy
 4) Install pulp: pip install pulp